 The Board approves the addition, amendment, or removal of the Fundamental Bylaw with a 3/4 vote of all standing Directors.

-The community approves the addition, amendment, or removal of the Fundamental Bylaw by deciding to use its power as an Empowered Community to approve the change (see Recommendation #4: Ensuring Community Involvement in ICANN Decision-making: Seven New Community Powers).
+The community approves the addition, amendment, or removal of the Fundamental Bylaw by using its power as an Empowered Community to approve the change (see Recommendation #4: Ensuring Community Involvement in ICANN Decision-making: Eight New Community Powers).

 If the addition, amendment, or removal of the Fundamental Bylaw is agreed upon by both the ICANN Board and the community:

-The new/revised Fundamental Bylaw would appear in the Bylaws, and an appropriate reference to the text as a Fundamental Bylaw would be added (if needed) to the part of the Bylaws that lists them.
+The new/revised Fundamental Bylaw would be inserted in the Bylaws, and an appropriate reference to the text as a Fundamental Bylaw would be added (if needed) to the part of the Bylaws that lists them.

 In the case of an amendment to existing Bylaws text, the text would be updated.